 - Explore connections, collaborators, related work and more

-BA (Alaska), MA (Reitaku), PhD (British Columbia)
+BA (Alaska Fairbanks), MA (Reitaku), PhD (British Columbia)

-The subsequent development of bushido was driven by thinkers searching for a “national” identity in late Meiji Japan, and was appropriated for a wide variety of official and private purposes in the early twentieth century, when it became a key pillar supporting the ideological structure of the imperial state.
+Oleg’s first monograph, Inventing the Way of the Samurai:Nationalism, Internationalism, and Bushido in Modern Japan (Oxford University Press, 2014), explores the historical development of the ostensibly traditional Japanese ethic of bushido (‘the way of the samurai’).
+This book re-examines bushido as a modern invented tradition that developed from a search for a ‘national’ identity in late nineteenth-century Japan.
+Bushido was subsequently appropriated for a wide variety of official and private purposes in the early twentieth century, becoming a key pillar supporting the ideological structure of the imperial state.
 This book also considers the reasons behind the revival of bushido in the postwar era, when comparable nationalistic concepts from the imperial period remain largely forgotten or ignored.